Monday, September 25, 2023

 But this story has a catch!

 A lot of people in Punjab claimed that there is no doubt quite a few jailed people were innocent, but there are also radicals among them as well.
 And the fear came true.
-The release of political prisoners led to many extremists being set free which led to an increase in violence in Haryana as well as the increase of gun culture
+The release of political prisoners led to many extremists being set free which led to an increase in violence in Haryana as well as an increase in gun culture

 The year 1991 was the peak of Old Punjab terrorism

-Second reason-Around 10 years ago, the police administration in Haryana underwent a radical change which promoted the gun culture there.
-According to the research by Deepak Phougat, the police administration in a district was run by the senior superintendent of police (SSP) Under him, there were several subordinate officers It was the SSP’s obligation to appoint those in charge of police stations, or who we call station house officers (SHOs)
+Police administration in Haryana underwent a radical change that promoted the gun culture there.
+According to the research by Deepak, the police administration in a district was run by the senior superintendent of police (SSP) Under him, there were several subordinate officers It was the SSP’s obligation to appoint those in charge of police stations, or who we call station house officers (SHOs)

 This meant that if a party leader wanted a gun license for their political cadre, they used to get that easily.

-Many Haryanvi singers such as Bintu Pabara and Amit Saini Rohtakiya started adopting this in their songs Rajesh Gill, a professor of sociology, insists that caste has a role to play in Punjab’s gun culture.
+Many Haryanvi singers such as Masoom Sharma and Amit Saini Rohtakiya started adopting this in their songs Rajesh Gill, a professor of sociology, insists that caste has a role to play in Haryana’s gun culture.

-In fact, guns, depicted as a status symbol, were popularized by upper-caste Jaat & Jatt Sikhs.
+Guns, depicted as a status symbol, were popularized by upper-caste Jaat and Rajput.
 Guns have almost become a fashion statement and have become a prestige issue for the high lives in Haryana They are openly displayed in public- especially during marriage ceremonies and other occasions

 which has unfortunately led to many accidental deaths as well.
-For instance, in 2016 Kulvinder Kaur, a 25-year-old pregnant dancer was shot dead due to an accidental firing in Susana town of Sonipat A similar unfortunate incident happened in 2021, when clashes broke out over student council
+For instance, in 2016 Kulvinder Kaur, a 25-year-old pregnant dancer was shot dead due to an accidental firing in the Gohana town of Sonipat A similar unfortunate incident happened in 2021 when clashes broke out over student council

-Research suggests that a contributing factor behind the use of drugs and aggressiveness
+Research suggests that a contributing factor behind the use of drugs and aggressive

 Punjab and Haryana HC in 2019 stated that concrete steps need to be taken in this regard. but unfortunately, not much happened So, what could be the solutions to stop this complex issue?